Make a Gift

 Gifts of Grain or Other Agricultural Commodities

-The gift of grain or other agriculture commodities is a great way to support the programs of the Foundation.
-It is a simple way to make a lasting difference.
+A unique way to support the foundation is with a gift of grain or other agriculture commodities.
+Dave and Vicki Nielsen family found the gift of grain is a simple way to make a lasting difference.

 Benefits of Gifting Grain